sachinyadav111140/designPattern/structural/Decorator/Decorator.md

         +double getCost()
     }

     Coffee <|..
-SimpleCoffee : "is a"
+SimpleCoffee : is a
     Coffee <|..
-CoffeeDecorator : "is a"
+CoffeeDecorator : is a
-    CoffeeDecorator <|-- MilkDecorator : "is a"
+    CoffeeDecorator <|-- MilkDecorator : is a
-    CoffeeDecorator <|-- SugarDecorator : "is a"
+    CoffeeDecorator <|-- SugarDecorator : is a
-    Coffee o-- CoffeeDecorator : "has a"
+    Coffee o-- CoffeeDecorator : has a
 ```